-This lack of trust is one of the biggest reasons your community is not growing and it’s not a lack of trust in your project (well maybe it is , it’s that you don’t trust your community!
-This is especially common in enterprises that have well established processes or in any company that has a title of Senior Vice President .
-In larger organizations that have worked to develop processes for product development, marketing, and sales, it’s hard to find someone in command willing to allow control to slip through their fingertips and into the community and shape their baby in some way they don’t agree with or that their processes can’t handle.
-But that’s what it takes to grow your brand and community, hopping on and letting your community take you where it wants to go.
+This lack of trust is one of the biggest reasons your community is not growing and it’s not a lack of trust in your project (well maybe it is ;), it’s that you don’t trust your community!
+This is especially common in enterprises that have well established processes or in any company that has a title of Senior Executive Vice President.
+In larger organizations that have worked to develop processes for product development, marketing, and sales, it’s hard to find someone in command willing to allow control to slip through their fingertips and into the community to shape their baby in some way they don’t agree with or that their processes can’t handle.
+But that’s what it takes to grow your brand and community.
+You have to be willing to hop on and let your community take you where it wants to go.

 One of the best books I read in all of 2009 was Brand Hijack by Alex Wipperfurth.
 In it he details the making of many brands that allowed themselves to be hijacked by their communities to become successes: Dr Marten, PBS (Pabst Blue Ribbon not the broadcasting service:), Red Bull, and others.
 All of these brands did something unique, instead of trying to define themselves in a traditional marketing sense, they let their fans influence and define the brand, and that’s what you need to do in order to grow your fan base… let go.